huriettic/polygontobrush/README.md

-Update Unreal tournament 99 with the latest patch then import the obj as brushes.
+Update Unreal Tournament 99 with the latest patch then import the obj as brushes.